Tingles, Relaxation & Sleep

 So far what we do know is that not all people experience this sensation but hundreds of thousands of people all over the world do and it is not only a pleasurable feeling but also a useful one!

 So many people have experienced the ASMR sensation as long as they can remember and for a long time many searched for visual aids on TV and YouTube.
-Shopping Channels, The Joy of Painting (Bob Ross), Antiques Roadshow to name a few have in the past been regularly frequented by people looking for instant triggers for their ASMR.
+Shopping Channels, Antiques Roadshow and Children’s art shows to name a few have in the past been regularly frequented by people looking for instant triggers for their ASMR.
 However Bob Ross and his show ‘The Joy of Painting’ is considered by many to be the Godfather of ASMR!

 On March 26th 2009 there appeared a video on YouTube titled ‘Whisper 1 – Hello!’ the description said